 - Slowly add in the caster sugar, followed by the flour and eggs and mix until just combined.

 - Place the butterfly attachment into the bowl (with the cream cheese mixture in it).
-Turn onto Speed 3 and slowly add in the grated lemon rind, lemon juice, vanilla extract and sour cream.
+Still on Speed 3 slowly add in the grated lemon rind, lemon juice, vanilla extract and sour cream.
 Scrape down the sides of the bowl and mix until completely smooth (don't over mix).

-- Gently pour the cream cheese mixture into the base of the tin.
+- Gently pour the cheesecake mixture into the base of the tin.

 - Turn the oven off and leave the cheesecake in the oven with the door closed for 2 hours.